How to Increase Your Milk Supply FAST

-This might sound like common sense, but if you’re a knuckle-head like me, you might resist it.
-The absolute best way to increase your milk supply is to feed your baby any chance you can!
+Take every opportunity to breastfeed.
 If your baby is waking you up at the 45 minute mark, feed her.
 If you need to move back from 2.5-3 hour schedule to a 2 hour, do it.
-I know it feels like you’re taking a step backwards (I know I felt this way) but it’s worth it.
-Cali is almost 6 months and we are on a nice 3.5-4 hour schedule.
-That stressful 2 hour schedule is just a distant memory.
+I know it feels like you’re taking a step backward but it’s worth it.

 Additional Products to Increase Your Milk Supply